 Conclusion

-It’s been a while since I posted a blog on this site, but I’m going to start writing again now that I’m feeling a little better.
+It’s been a while since I posted a blog on this site, but I will start writing again now that I’m feeling a little better.

 A doctor can help you with this.
-It’s also worth having a chat with a physiotherapist about your options.
+You should also discuss your options with a physiotherapist.

-This is because sometimes, having your knee treated as soon as possible can be useful.
+This is because sometimes, treating your knee as soon as possible can be useful.

-However, in the long term, if you feel your knee is going to get worse, you may need to consider fixing it surgically.
+However, if you feel your knee will get worse in the long term, you may need to consider surgically fixing it.

 In this article, I will write a conclusion about cycling behind knee pain.
-In short, it seems that riding bikes is good for peopwithave knee pain, but it’s not good for peopre trying to fix their knees.
+In short, it seems that riding bikes is good for people with knee pain but not for people trying to fix their knees.

 As always, I want to start with some information about the nature of knee pain.

-The first step is to find out whether a specific injury causes your knee pain or if it’s more general.
+The first step is to determine whether a specific injury causes your knee pain or whether the problem is more general.